BALANCING ON SOLID EARTH

 There are more subtle and spiritual explanations.
 Because it neutralises abstract thought, it allows the intuition to take over... to get ideas from outside the box.

-Feeling alive and being in immediate contact with the environment without wanting, eliminates feelings of self-righteous self-justification, egoism and greed.
-This is a form of consciousness where greed and egoism are not possible.
+Being in intimate contact with the environment without wanting, couteracts all the normal feelings of self-righteous and self-justification.
+In its pure form as vulnerable animals use it, it is a state of consciousness where greed and egoism are not possible.

 And how can it correct civilisations' imbalance quickly?
-Because it's a human birthright, it's in our nature, it can be learnt in about a week instead of years (or lifetimes) of meditation.
+Because it's a human birthright, it's in our nature, it can be learnt in a few weeks instead of years (or lifetimes) of meditation.

 Why Has Its Importance Not Been Recognised?